Down to the Sea in Ships (1922 film): Plot

-After harpooning a whale and learning why he was Shanghaied, Dexter arranges to have the vessel return to port.
+After harpooning a whale and learning why he was shanghaied, Dexter arranges to have the vessel return to port.
 Meanwhile, Captain Morgan has fallen ill, fears that he is dying, and commands Patience to marry Siggs as his last wish.
 She reluctantly agrees.
 Dexter arrives just in time to save Patience, and the lovers are reunited at the end.

 Cast

 Production

-The film contains semi-documentary footage of whalers at work, and was shot on historic locations in Massachusetts, New England, most notably in New Bedford, and at the Apponegansett Meeting House in Dartmouth.
+The film contains semi-documentary footage of whalers at work, and was shot on historic locations in Massachusetts, New England, most notably in New Bedford, and at the Apponegansett Meeting House and Elihu Akin House in Dartmouth.
 The film's title cards are notable for having quotes from Herman Melville's Moby-Dick and Alexander Starbuck's History of the American Whale Fishery.

 The authenticity of the whaling scenes are noted in the opening screen credits, which praise the bravery of both A.G.
 Penrod and Paul H. Allen, the cameramen, "who, in small boats, stood by their cameras at the risk of their lives to photograph the fighting whales."

 The Charles W. Morgan was one of the whaling ships used in the film.